Discover your body's 6 natural defense barriers against SIBO

 If you or your practitioner suspect that you lack digestive enzymes, then supplemental digestive enzymes can help your body process foods & absorb nutrients better.
 It is especially beneficial when you have food intolerances or mainly eat cooked foods.
 (19) (Lipski, 2011)

-5. Motility (the Migrating Motor Complex (MMC))
+5. Gut motility (the Migrating Motor Complex (MMC))

 MMC is the housekeeper of your GI tract that gets activated during fasting periods (between meals and at night) and sweeps the remaining gut bacteria and food particles towards the colon, preventing the overgrowth of bacteria.